daytonn/architecture-js/README.md

     //= require <jquery-1.7.1>
 ```

-## Compilation

-### compile
-You can compile your architecture project manually with the compile command:

-    architect compile

-This will get the requirements of every file in your `src_dir`(s) and compile them into your `build_dir` using the settings found in the `.blueprint` file in the current directory.

-<a id="watch"></a>
-### watch

-Having to do this manually every time you change a file and want to see it in your browser is a pain in the ass.
-Using the `watch` command is probably the only way you'll want to develop an ArchitectureJS project:

-    architect watch

-This will watch the project directory and compile the project every time a file changes.
-Even rather large applications compile instantly, so you can work without ever having to wait for it to build.

-## Templates

-The ArchitectureJS templating system is designed to let you organize your javascript templates on the file system however you like.
-ArchitectureJS uses the ruby-ejs gem to automatically compile your template files into your application.

-By default, ArchitectureJS searches for templates in the blueprint's template_dir.
-Any file with a .jst extension will be compiled into your application as an underscore.js style template function under your blueprint's template_namespace namespace.
-For example with the following project structure:

-* lib
-* myapp.blueprint
-* src
-	* myapp.js
-* templates
-	* my_template.jst
-	* another_template.jst

 ##Contributing to architecture.js

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet